jonlpersson/ed-latimore/site/_drafts/i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 From the [FDA website](https://www.fda.gov/food/dietary-supplements-guidance-documents-regulatory-information/dietary-supplement-labeling-guide-chapter-iv-nutrition-labeling#4-3){: target="_blank"}\:

-*\*\*According to the Food and Drug Administration (FDA), the FDA requires all supplement manufacturers to list all of the ingredients in a product, on its label along with the appropriate amount of each in terms of weight.
+***According to the Food and Drug Administration (FDA), the FDA requires all supplement manufacturers to list all of the ingredients in a product, on its label along with the appropriate amount of each in terms of weight.
 BUT!
-If the ingredients are part of a proprietary blend – the specific amount of each individual ingredient in the proprietary blend does not have to be listed, only the total \*\**
+If the ingredients are part of a proprietary blend – the specific amount of each individual ingredient in the proprietary blend does not have to be listed, only the total&nbsp;***

 The list of Alpha Brain ingredients, its three 3 proprietary blends, and their functions are as follows: